Chicago Bicycle Accident Lawyer

 • Intersections, including Milwaukee & Fullerton, Halsted & Fullerton, Elston & Fullerton, and Halsted & Chicago.

-• Dooring zones where drivers are most likely to open a door into a cyclist, and these accidents commonly happen on Damen Avenue, Chicago Avenue, Division Street, Lincoln Avenue, and Kedzie Avenue.
+• Dooring zones are where drivers are most likely to open a door and hit a cyclist.
+These accidents commonly happen on Damen Avenue, Chicago Avenue, Division Street, Lincoln Avenue, and Kedzie Avenue.

 • Roads outside of intersections, including Milwaukee Avenue, Clark Street, and Lincoln Avenue.

 In the past 15 years, there have been dozens of bicycle accident fatalities in the city.
 Additionally, over 1,000 people with injuries from cycling accidents suffered “incapacitating” injuries—that is, broken bones or internal injuries that have left them either temporarily or permanently disabled.
-If you are dealing with disabilities after an accident, you should promptly consult a bicycle accident attorney in the Chicago area.
+If you are dealing with disabilities after an accident, you should promptly consult the Chicago bicycle accident lawyers at Ables & Annes to learn about how you might receive financial compensation for your losses.

-Many of these accidents are the result of motorists who seem to forget that bicyclists are also legitimate and lawful users of the roads.
+Many bicycle accident cases are the result of motorists who seem to forget that bicyclists are also legitimate and lawful users of the roads.
 They fail to look for cyclists when making turns or proceeding through intersections.

 Drunk Driving

-In most accidents involving a bicycle and a motor vehicle, drivers often report not seeing the bicyclist until it was too late.
+In most accidents involving a bicycle and a motor vehicle, drivers say they did not see the bicyclist until it was too late.
 In some circumstances, the driver did not see the bicyclist at all.
 Consuming alcohol before driving only increases the chances that a driver will not see a bicyclist since alcohol causes diminished cognitive abilities and delayed reaction time.

 Aggressive Driving

-Many drivers do not realize that cyclists have the same rights as them to use roads.
+Many drivers do not realize that cyclists have the same rights as motorized vehicles on Chicago roads.

 Other examples of aggressive actions towards cyclists can include: